Ismail-ahmadi/going-green-in-jakarta/pages/faq.md

               Website - Vics, Prachi and Divya

-      These coordinators are responsible for ensuring we have a clear way of working.
+      These coordinators are responsible for ensuring we have a clear way of working and to help streamline communication.
 Coordinators won't be making decisions, more like facilitating the group to make decisions... and won't be doing all the work, more like keeping track of who's doing what and making sure people have the support they need for what they're working on.
     question: Q4.
 How is Going Green in Jakarta being coordinated?
   - answer: >-
       As a new community that is 100% driven by volunteers we are still finding our feet and our ways of working.
 As we grow, we aspire to live up to the following working principles.
-Where we fall short of these principles we will listen to feedback and commit to find ways of doing it better.

-          1. Open and inclusive - we are a diverse group of people living in Jakarta.
+          (1)  Open and inclusive - we are a diverse group of people living in Jakarta.
 We seek to create a community that is sensitive to cultural differences and where all members are valued for their passion, ideas and experience.
-           2. Positive and solution-driven - we want to better understand the barriers to going green in Jakarta but will work together to find solutions and generate new ideas to overcome challenges.
+           (2) Positive and solution-driven - we want to better understand the barriers to going green in Jakarta but will work together to find solutions and generate new ideas to overcome challenges.
-           3. Collaborative and value-adding - we want to work together with established local organisations and bodies who are already working on green issues and add value/momentum to their work rather than duplicating.
+           (3) Collaborative and value-adding - we want to work together with established local organisations and bodies who are already working on green issues and add value/momentum to their work rather than duplicating.
-          4. Accountable and supportive.
+          (4)  Accountable and supportive.
 We will hold ourselves accountable to what we have committed to, without putting undue stress or pressure on people who volunteer to take on responsibilities or projects.

+      Where we fall short of these principles we will listen to feedback and commit to find ways of doing it better.

     question: Q5.
 What kind of community are we?
   - answer: >-
       The WA group is a way for communicating directly and quickly with a